Cloverly Formation

 The Cloverly Formation is a geological formation of Early and Late Cretaceous age (Valanginian to Cenomanian stage) that is present in parts of Montana, Wyoming, Colorado and Utah in the western United States.
-It was named for a post office on the eastern side of the Bighorn Basin in Wyoming by N.H.
-Darton in 1904.
+It was named in 1904 by N. H. Darton for a post office on the eastern side of the Bighorn Basin.
 The sedimentary rocks of formation were deposited in floodplain environments and contain vertebrate fossils, including a diverse assemblage of dinosaur remains.
 In 1973, the Cloverly Formation Site was designated as a National Natural Landmark by the National Park Service.

 Stratigraphy

 The Cloverly Formation rests disconformably on the Morrison Formation and is conformably overlain by the Thermopolis Shale.
 It is subdivided into a variety of members, depending on the location.
 In the Bighorn Basin along the Montana-Wyoming border, Moberly (1960) divided the Cloverly into the following three members: